MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/08/devtools.md

 To turn on this experimental feature, navigate to [Turn on experimental features][DevtoolsExperimentalFeaturesTurnOnExperimentalFeatures] and choose the checkbox next to **Emulation: Support dual screen mode**.

-For more information about this experiment, navigate to [Emulation: Support dual screen mode][DevtoolsExperimentalFeaturesEmulationSupportDualScreenMode].
+For more information about this feature, navigate to [Emulate dual-screen and foldable devices in Microsoft Edge DevTools][DevtoolsDeviceModeDualScreenAndFoldables].

 Chromium issue: [#1054281][CR1054281]